Ex-Kansas officer who sued sheriff’s deputy killed by police

 “He knows our tactics,” Oakman said.
 “I think that contributed to his ability to disarm our officer, which made it a very dangerous situation for our officers.”

-Womack was hired by the Kansas City, Kansas, police department in 2007, promoted to detective in 2018, and terminated in August 2020 after numerous policy violations and contact issues, the police chief said.
+Womack was hired by the Kansas City, Kansas, police department in 2007, promoted to detective in 2018, and terminated in August 2020 after numerous policy violations and conduct issues, the police chief said.

 “We don’t know what happened in his life that caused him to spiral like this,” Oakman said.